Anna Prucnal

-Anna Prucnal (born 17 December 1940) is a Polish actress in both cinema and theatre, as well as a singer.
+Anna Magdalena Prucnal-Michaud (born 17 December 1940) is a Polish actress and singer who worked in film and theatre.

+Life

 Prucnal was born in Warsaw, Poland.
 After her father, a surgeon, was killed by the Nazis during World War II, Anna and her sister were raised by their mother, who was of noble descent and related to the 18th-century King of Poland Stanisław Leszczyński.
 After studying piano and lyrical song, Anna Prucnal went on an acting career at the Studencki Teatr Satyryków, in Warsaw.